giantswarm/docs/src/content/use-the-api/management-api/crd/machinepools.exp.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
 <p>If true, AND if the owner has the &ldquo;foregroundDeletion&rdquo; finalizer, then the owner cannot be deleted from the key-value store until this reference is removed.
+See <a href="https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion">https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion</a> for how the garbage collector interacts with this field and enforces the foreground deletion.
 Defaults to false.
 To set this field, a user needs &ldquo;delete&rdquo; permission of the owner, otherwise 422 (Unprocessable Entity) will be returned.</p>

 </div>